XxDineshAxX/MLRepository/README.md

 ## Technical Skills

 Throughout this portfolio, many technical skills were practiced and improved upon to help produce the best results.
 A list of some of the technical skills and soft skills exercised are: critical/analytical thinking, leadership, communication, scheduling, flexibility, problem-solving, teamwork/cooperation, Data Analysis, Python, R, Markdown, and C++.
+You can find my resume [here](Resume_DineshAngadipeta.pdf) that goes more into detail on these skills.

 ## Overview of ML